How to put volunteer experience on CVs. When to add volunteer CV work to work experience. How to list volunteer work on a CV to make employers notice.

-Completed 50 credits toward BA in Network Administration
+Completed 50 credits toward BA in Product Design

-This means that you should add high school below, like so:
+This means that you should add college below, like so:

 Nail it all with a splash of colour, choose a clean font, highlight your skills in just a few clicks.
 You’re the perfect candidate and we’ll prove it.
 Use the ResumeLab builder now.

-6. Should You Put High School on CV?
+6. Should You Put College Information on a CV?

-If high school is your only education, that’s fine!
+If college is your only education, that’s fine!

 Just add it as your sole education entry, exactly as in the previous example.

-Here is an example of high school education on CV:
+Here is an example of college education on CV:

-What if you only have high school, but haven’t finished yet?
+What if you only have college, but haven’t finished yet?

-Here is a high school student CV example for someone still in school:
+Here is a college student CV example for someone still in school:

 Expected graduation: 2020

-Here’s how to list high school if you’ve left:
+Here’s how to list college if you’ve left: